India giving COVID-19 vaccines to more people as cases rise - WTMJ

 “There is a sense of urgency because of the mutants and because cases are going up,” said Dr. K. Srinath Reddy, president of the Public Health Foundation of India.

 He said that the consistent dip in cases over months resulted in a “reduced threat perception,” leading to vaccine hesitancy.
-Experts point out that the reticence to get vaccinated was amplified, at least in part, by the government’s opaque decision making while green-lighting vaccines.
 “The (vaccination) drive began when perception was that the worst was over, so people were more hesitant,” Reddy said.

+Others have also pointed out that the reticence to get vaccinated was amplified, at least in part, by the government’s opaque decision making while greenlighting vaccines.

+But experts say that allowing private hospitals to administer the shots — which began with this new phase of the campaign — should improve access.
+India’s health care system is patchy, and in many small cities people depend on private hospitals for their medical needs.

-What is still not clear, though, is whether people will get a choice between the AstraZeneca vaccine or one from Indian vaccine maker Bharat Biotech.
-The latter got the go-ahead by Indian regulators in January without any evidence from late trials that showed that the shots were effective in preventing illness from a coronavirus infection.
+The federal government will decide which hospitals get which vaccine and people will not have a choice between the AstraZeneca vaccine or the Bharat Biotech one, confirmed Dr. Amar Fettle, the nodal COVID-19 officer for southern Indian state Kerala.
+The latter got the go-ahead by Indian regulators in January before trials testing the shot’s effectiveness at preventing illness were completed.

+But opening up the campaign to private hospitals may allow the rich to “shop” around for places that are providing the AstraZeneca vaccine — an option that poorer people wouldn’t have, said Dr. Anant Bhan, who studies medical ethics.

-The priority for now is to increase the number of vaccines every day, said Jishnu Das, a health economist at Georgetown University who advises West Bengal state on the pandemic.
-But he added that with COVID-19, there are always troughs and peaks, and the key lesson is that it won’t end until enough people have been vaccinated for the spread of the virus to slow.
+India now hopes to quickly ramp up vaccinations.
+But the country will likely continue to see troughs and peaks of infections, and the key lesson is that the pandemic won’t end until enough people have been vaccinated for the spread of the virus to slow, said Jishnu Das, a health economist at Georgetown University who advises West Bengal state on the virus response.

 “Don’t use a trough to declare success and say it’s over,” he said.